Store temporary data

 array is the key or index to update.
 The value is set without destroying and recreating other values.

-When using state.setIn
+When using variableName.setIn

-, the initial value of state
+, the initial value of variableName

 must be an empty object (e.g., { }